joshuapbritz/lazyapp/README.md

-# LazyFloat
+# LazyApp
-LazyFloat is a TUI inspired by lazydocker and lazygit that I am building as part of my journey into learning Rust.
-My goal with this is to integrate with the float.com API to give developers a terminal based way of logging time with float.
+This repo is a TUI inspired by lazydocker and lazygit that I am building as part of my journey into learning Rust.
+My goal is to integrate this with some sort of tool or api.

 ## Setting up
 Start by cloning this repository to your machine.
 Ensure you have the Rust language installed.
 This can be easily installed via homebrew: